julianjohannesen/flickr-pwa/README.md

 - Search Flickr for images
 - View search results below the search area
-- Routes reflected in address bar (but not query parameters)
+- Routes reflected in address bar, including query parameters
 - Error handling when a search term returns no results (try '@@@')
-- A faux 404 page for invalid routes (Please note that this will not work on Netlify.
+- A faux 404 page for invalid routes and server errors (Please note that this will not work on Netlify.
 Instead, users will be redirected to the homepage.)
-- An About page for information about the project

 ## Local Use